What Does it Take to Be a Real Estate Sales Agent?

 - Corel WordPerfect

-What education is needed to be a Real Estate Sales Agent?
+Education needed to be a Real Estate Sales Agent:

 Where Real Estate Sales Agents Work